duncaneddy/rastro/README.md

   to core library being written in Rust.

-RAstro gets its name from the combination of Rust and astrodynamics (Rust + astro = RAstro).
-Space dynamics is an expansive field that covers multiple domains of mathematics, astrodynamics, attitude dynamics, and systems engineering.
+RAstro gets its name from the combination of Rust and astrodynamics (Rust + astrodynamics = RAstro).
+The library specifically focuses on satellite astrodynamics and space mission analysis.
 While the underlying concepts have been studied and known since Kepler wrote down his three laws, there are few modern software libraries that make these concepts easily accessible.
+Astrodynamics and
-Space dynamics software generally runs into the following pitfalls:
+space mission analysis software generally runs into the following pitfalls:

-1. It is usually expensive, commercially licensed software making it inaccessible for students, hobby projects, or new endeavours.
+1. The software is usually expensive, commercially licensed software making it inaccessible for students, hobby projects, or new endeavours on a budget.
-2. They are heritage libraries making integration with modern tools challenging
-3. They are heritage APIs, while extremely well tested, also have an extremely steep learning curve.
-Additionally, the closed-source nature makes it difficult, if not impossible, to understand the true algorithmic implementation.
-This can make root-causing issues and learning from the software prohibitive.
+2. While extremely well tested, other astrodynamics software can have an extremely steep learning curve, making it difficult to quickly run simple analysis.
+3. Some common astrodynamics and mission analysis software is closed-source nature making it difficult, if not impossible, to understand the true algorithmic implementation.
+This can make root-causing issues and learning from the software prohibitive if not impossible.

 Due to these challenges, students, researchers, and engineers frequently end up reimplementing common astrodynamics functions with an unfortunately frequent